Urinary Tract and Kidney Infections in Pregnancy

 During pregnancy, there are normal changes in the function and anatomy of the urinary tract.
 These include kidney enlargement, and compression of the ureters and bladder by the growing uterus.
 During pregnancy, the bladder does not empty as well.
 The urine is not as acidic and it contains more sugars, protein, and hormones.
 All of these factors can increase the risk for a UTI.

 Asymptomatic bacteriuria.
 A silent (without symptoms) infection often caused by bacteria present in the woman's system before pregnancy.
-This type of infection occurs in about 5%to 10% f pregnant women.
+This type of infection happens in about 5% to 10% of pregnant women.
 Asymptomatic bacteriuria may lead to acute bladder infection or kidney infection if left untreated.

 Acute urethritis or cystitis.
 A urethral or bladder infection that causes symptoms including pain or burning with urination, frequent urination, feeling of needing to urinate, and fever.

 Pyelonephritis.
 A kidney infection.
 Symptoms of pyelonephritis may include those of acute cystitis plus flank (back) pain.
 Pyelonephritis may lead to preterm labor, severe infection, and adult respiratory distress syndrome.